Irrational-Encoding-Wizardry/guide.encode.moe/README.md

 as many topics are still missing, but will hopefully cover all important areas and roles that go into the fansubbing process.
+(*Please help by improving the pages and filling in TODO entries.
+More details are provided on the next page.*)

 To start reading,
 you can click on the arrow on the right